3: DNA Profiling

 Drag one of the choices below:

-Click to show RFLP Paternity Testing (EASY) example problem
+Click to show Identifying RFLP Paternity Testing Results (EASY, 3 Males) example problem

 The Question